The latest Home Office animal testing statistics show a drop in animal testing procedures, but FRAME says there is still more to be done.

 A paper involving the FRAME Alternatives Laboratory has been accepted for publication in the journal Osteoarthritis and Cartilage.

 FRAME is celebrating its 50th anniversary year this year, after being founded as a charity in 1969 by animal lover Dorothy Hegarty.

 India has launched a centre for Predictive Human Model Systems, dedicated to supporting human cell-based alternatives to laboratory animals.

 FRAME looks at the history of legislation on animal testing in China, as well as what the country still needs to do to follow Europe in implementing a total ban.

-This FRAME Summer Studentship Programme has been developed to support undergraduates in undertaking summer research projects in an area relating to the development
+FRAME has announced the two winners of its Summer Studentship Programme 2019, developed to support undergraduates in undertaking summer research projects relating to the development